 But if users are in multiple groups that assign host licenses and attendee roles for the same Meetings site, then users are only assigned host licenses for that Meetings site.
 However, if there aren’t enough host licenses, then users are assigned attendee roles.

-Find and click the group that you want to manage, then find the Licenses assignment section.
+Select the group that you want to manage.

 Select from the available services (Calling, Meetings, Messaging) to assign to this group's new users.